5 tips for small- and medium-sized businesses to succeed on Black Friday and Cyber Monday

 October 12, 2021 | By: Matt Miller, Sr. Copywriter

 With the biggest shopping days of the year around the corner, businesses of all sizes are gearing up to get the most out of Black Friday and Cyber Monday (BFCM).
 And in recent years, consumers have been increasingly doing more of their holiday shopping at small- and medium-sized businesses (SMBs).
-In 2020, independent businesses selling on Amazon—nearly all of which were SMBs—surpassed $4.8 billion in worldwide sales from Black Friday through Cyber Monday, an increase of over 60% from 2019.1 Throughout the holiday season in 2020, American SMBs sold an average of 9,500 products per minute on Amazon.2 Whether it’s clothing, jewelry, beauty, toys, pet supplies, handmade products, or other goods, SMBs can drive sales during the holiday season on Amazon.
+In 2020, independent businesses selling on Amazon—nearly all of which were SMBs—surpassed $4.8 billion in worldwide sales from Black Friday through Cyber Monday, an increase of over 60% from 2019.1 Throughout the holiday shopping season in 2020, American SMBs sold an average of 9,500 products per minute on Amazon.2 Whether it’s clothing, jewelry, beauty, toys, pet supplies, handmade products, or other goods, SMBs can drive sales during the holiday season on Amazon.

 But what steps can SMBs take to maximize their success during Black Friday and Cyber Monday?
 We reached out to Michelle Meleskie, a product marketer at Perpetua (which provides advertising optimization and reporting for Amazon Ads products), for some tips on what SMBs can do to flourish during this key holiday period.